Drag and Drop Programming

 A word counter.
 It has a single input textbox that triggers the metrics to update on value-change and on key-press.
 The number of words, characters, sentences, and paragraphs were all tallied up.

 My sophomore year of high school, I learned PHP and MySQL with the help and influence of my brother, who was interning at Facebook at the time.

 Having a backend created an entire new dimension to web apps.
 Using AJAX with jQuery I was able to easily communicate between the user's browser and the database which allows the app to be much more intelligent.

 Chess with multiplayer support.
 You could start a match and give your friend the 4-digit code to play against you.
-It also had touch event support, allowing people to intuitively play on their smartphones.
+It also had touch event support, allowing people to intuitively play on smartphones and iPads.

-A visualization of every past user's mouse position.
+A visualization of every past user's mouse position – somewhat of a social experiment.
 Every 5 milliseconds, the user's mouse position is recorded into the database.
 When viewing the site, there is a mouse image for every past user, and the mouse images moves every 5 milliseconds to the next position, simulating that person's cursor.
 I called it, Mouse Party.

 Internship at Pinger

 I landed an internship a few months out of high school through people that I knew.
 My responsibilities were to create HTML/CSS mockups for the product team.

 Getting familiar with the workflow and process was the most challenging part.
 Prior to this, all of my coding was done solo and was downright disorganized.
 I barely even used source control!